MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 ### Software

 - [Kali Linux](https://www.kali.org/) - Debian-derived Linux distribution designed for digital forensics and penetration testing.

+- [Hiren BootCD](https://www.hirensbootcd.org/download/) - HBCD_PE_x64.iso image to clear or change admin password on Windows, can only work if the BIOS password hasn't been already set.

 ***

 ### Reverse Engineering